dimtass/meta-allwinner-hx/README.md

 specific version, but be aware that older versions may not be updated.
 Current master is based on `dunfell`.

+> Note: Currently the PREEMPT-RT kernel build fails with the Wireguard module enabled.
+Therefore, it's now disabled and will be re-enbled when the kernel is updated to 5.6+.

 This meta layer supports only boards with the allwinner H2, H3 and H5 cpus.
 The boards that are supported are the same ones that supported in [armbian](https://www.armbian.com/download/).